romansource/shader-job/README.md

 - Use the appropriate For(x), For(x, y) or For(x, y, z) shape to match your data layout to thread IDs.
 - Build Addressables content before making a Player build, so the generated shaders are included.
 - If you rename files or move code around, do a domain reload/recompile (commonly on Ctrl+S) so generation stays in sync.
+- The primary performance bottleneck is the CPU-GPU data transfer overhead, which is roughly the same for any number of elements (dispatch groups internally).
+So don't be shy to use big For(…) loop numbers, in my case that was 50k.
+- Currently, the For(…) method does not support variable arguments, only numbers.
+- Type Inference Limitation: Currently, the system has limited type inference capabilities.
+Please be explicit with type declarations, such as `int[] source = new[] { 1, 2, 3 };`

 ## Troubleshooting
 - “Nothing happens / output unchanged”